ceph/ceph/doc/cephfs/createfs.rst

     $ ceph fs ls
     name: cephfs, metadata pool: cephfs_metadata, data pools: [cephfs_data ]

-Once a filesystem has been created, your MDS(s) will be able to enter an *active* state.
+Once a file system has been created, your MDS(s) will be able to enter an *active* state.
 For example, in a single MDS system:

 .. code:: bash